andyrochi/spotify-tracks-datavis/README.md

 The demo of the website can be viewed [here](https://andyrochi.github.io/spotify-tracks-datavis/).

-This is project is created using vanilla javascript, D3.js, and Bootstrap.
+This project is created using vanilla javascript, D3.js, and Bootstrap.

 # System Introduction